rweigel/phys260/RL_Circuits/RL_Circuits.md

 <img src="figures/LR_Series.svg">

-The above figure shows a LR series circuit consisting of an inductor of inductance $L$ connected in series with a resistor of resistance $R$.
+The above figure shows a RL series circuit consisting of an inductor of inductance $L$ connected in series with a resistor of resistance $R$.
 The switch, $S$, is closed at a time $t = 0$ and then remains closed.

 Using Kirchhoff’s voltage law around the loop, we have